 M02 PhysTher 643 Diagnosis and Management of Neuromuscular Conditions in PT II

 Students will build on their skills for examining patients with neuromuscular disorders and diagnosing movement system dysfunction.
 Additional skills acquired will be designing and implementing intervention plans to address impairments and functional loss in patients of all ages.
-To aid in selecting appropriate interventions, students will consider patient prognosis.
+To aid in selecting appropriate interventions students will consider patient prognosis.
 Students will learn to prescribe wheelchairs and orthotics, fabricate splints, apply kinesiotape, and use a variety of medical equipment.
 Motor control and motor learning principles will be integrated into the course.
-Open only to individuals enrolled in the Physical Therapy program.
+OPEN ONLY TO INDIVIDUALS IN THE PHYSCAL THERAPY PROGRAM.

 Credit 4 units.